Islandora-Devops/migrate_7x_claw/README.md

 ## Configuration

-By default, the migrations are configured to work with an `islandora_vagrant` instance running on the same host as a `claw-playbook` instance, which is convenient for development and testing.
+By default, the migrations are configured to work with an `islandora_vagrant` instance running on the same host as a `Islandora playbook` instance, which is convenient for development and testing.
 But for your Islandora 7.x instance, the following config will need to be set the same way on the source plugin of each migration (except for the "7.x Tags Migration from CSV" migration):